How To Find Federal, State, & Local Government Small Business Grants

-Government grants tend to be highly competitive and specialized, so finding one that closely fits your business's circumstances can be a huge advantage.
+Government grants are usually highly competitive and specialized, so finding one that closely fits your business's circumstances can be a huge advantage.

 But where do you find them?

-While federal small business grants tend to be the most well-known, government grants exist on the state and local levels as well.
-As grants tend to be highly competitive, finding one that closely fits your business’s circumstances can be a huge advantage.
-Below, we’ll look into some of the grant programs offered by the government and where you can find them.
+While federal small business grants are well-known, government grants exist at the state and local levels, too.
+As grants tend to be highly competitive, finding one that fits your business can be a huge advantage.
+Below, we’ll look at popular government grant programs and where you can find them.

 What Grant Programs Does The Government Offer Small Businesses?

-The Small Businesses Innovation Research (SBIR) & Small Businesses Technology Transfer (STTR) Programs
+The Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR) Programs

-The SBIR and STTR are federal programs designed to help small businesses engage in research and development and connect them to nonprofit research institutions.
-Basically, the government is looking for businesses that might be able to commercialize scientific discoveries.
+The SBIR and STTR are federal programs designed to help small businesses engage in research and development and may involve partnerships with research institutions.
+In short, the government funds small businesses engaged in research and development, often with the goal of commercializing innovative technologies.

-Many federal agencies ranging from the Environmental Protection Agency to the Department of Defense participate in the SBIR Program.
-Just be aware that these grants tend to be highly competitive.
+Many federal agencies — from the Environmental Protection Agency to the Department of Defense — participate in the SBIR Program.

 State Trade Expansion Program

-The State Trade Expansion Program (STEP) is aimed at helping small businesses export their products to other countries.
+The State Trade Expansion Program (STEP) helps small businesses export their products to other countries.
 Though technically an SBA program, funding is sent by the federal agency to state-level organizations, which then decide how the funds will ultimately be used.

-This often takes the form of grants to businesses that are looking to expand their customer base beyond the border.
+This often takes the form of grants to businesses looking to expand their customer base beyond U.S. borders.

 How To Find Government Grants For Your Small Business

-Government small business grants can be found at every level, from federal all the way down to municipal.
-Most government entities will have information listed about the grants they offer somewhere, but not every state or town puts that information in the same place.
+Government small business grants can be found at every level, from federal to municipal.
+Most government entities list their available grants somewhere online, but not every state or town puts that information in the same place.

-Still, with some googling and a general idea of where to look, you should be able to track down all but the most elusive government grants.
+Still, with some research and a general idea of where to look, you should be able to find most relevant government grants.

 Online Resources

-The internet tends to be the resource of first resort, and for good reason — there’s a lot of useful information on it.
-Further, many grants have online applications, so linking up with the appropriate site can save you a lot of time and effort.
+The internet tends to be the first place most people look, and for good reason — there’s a lot of useful information on it.
+Many grants also have online applications, so finding the right site can save you a lot of time and effort.

-- Grants.gov: The name says it all.
-Grants.gov is a government database listing federal grants.
-You can search for grants under the “Search Grants” tab, using a wealth of filters to narrow down your results.
+- Grants.gov: As the name suggests, Grants.gov is a government database listing federal grants.
+You can search for grants under the “Search Grants” tab, using a wide range of filters to narrow down your results.
 There’s also some general information about grants available on the site that can give you an idea of what the federal grant application process will be like and the terminology you might want to know.

-- The USDA: The USDA might not be the first thing that comes to mind when you’re thinking of grants, but if your business is located outside the urbanized periphery of any city with a population of 50,000 or more, you could qualify for a USDA grant.
+- The USDA: The USDA might not be the first thing that comes to mind when you’re thinking of grants, but if your business is located in rural areas (generally outside cities with populations over 50,000), you could qualify for a USDA grant.
 Check with your state office to see what’s available in your area.

 - The National Institutes Of Health: If you run a company in or adjacent to the medical industry, the National Institutes of Health can be a great source of grant funding.